Where can I watch F1 in the UK?

 Sky has a dedicated F1 channel which includes coverage of every race weekend, from Friday practice sessions right through qualifying on Saturday to the race on Sunday.

-Sky offers a dedicated F1 package which costs £20 a month on a rolling 31 day deal on top of your existing Sky plan.
+Sky offers a dedicated F1 package which costs £15 to £20 a month on a 31-day rolling contract, depending on current promotions, and requires an existing Sky TV subscription.

 Alternatively you can pay £22 a month for 24 months for the full Sky Sports package, including access to the Premier League.